 WeChat is the dominant social network in China, but this super social media app goes beyond messaging.
 Users can message, video call, shop using WeChat Pay, use government services, call rideshares, play games—you name it.
 According to one survey, 73% of respondents in China had used WeChat in the past month.

 In late 2020, 88% of American businesses doing business in China said that Donald Trump’s plan to ban WeChat would have a negative impact on their operations, and 42% predicted they’d lose revenue if the ban went through.
 (It didn’t.)

 For businesses looking to expand their efforts in China, looking into WeChat marketing—whether that’s advertising, influencer campaigns, in-app e-commerce, or building out a mini-app within WeChat—will be an important step.

 This camera-first, disappearing content app has been around since 2011.
-Owned by Snap, a company that’s independent of the Facebook empire, Snapchat’s Stories are a popular format that have been repeatedly cloned by competitors.
+Owned by Snap, a company that’s independent of the Facebook empire, Snapchat’s Stories are a popular format that has been repeatedly cloned by competitors.

 Nonetheless, Snapchat’s user base is not only youthful but also loyal: 82% of its users are under 34, and it remains the most popular app for teens (though TikTok is now breathing down its neck, see #8).

 Brands who care about earning attention from Gen Z (and, soon enough, generation Alpha) are definitely going to want to check this platform out.
 Start with our overview of SnapChat for business and SnapChat ads.

 75% of weekly Pinterest users are shopping on the platform